pforret/jekyll.forret.com/_posts/2018/2018-03-13-gdpr-plugins-for-wordpress.md

   - ssl
   - wordpress
 ---
-Europe&#8217;s General Data Protection Regulation (GDPR) jumps into action on 25 May 2018.
+Europe's General Data Protection Regulation (GDPR) jumps into action on 25 May 2018.
 This has a lot of implications for every company in Europe, but also worldwide.
 And what does it mean for us, owners of a WordPress blog?

 ### What is the [GDPR](https://www.eugdpr.org/)?